wind-to-hydrogen-toolkit/hydrogen-salt-storage/docs/datasets.rst

 Datasets
 ========

-.. csv-table:: Datasets used in this project
+.. csv-table:: Datasets used in this project.
+These datasets are not to be used for navigation or for any other purpose relating to safety at sea.
    :header: Dataset, Source, Metadata, Format, Version
    :delim: |